 The trees and plants encourage the native birds and it is wonderful to see the bell birds, tuis, wekas, fantails etc all around.

 The morning chorus is growing in volume!
 And yes we have seen the weka coming out of a bathroom (What is a Weka?
 Wikipedia knows).

 Not sure if they are housetrained or just using the facilities to plan their next cheeky foray around the property….

 Hopewells own biological waste water system processes and treats all their waste water via a collection tank.

-That remind us to Mosaic House in Prague, which has a water and heat recycling system, and produces 0% emissions.
+That remind us to Mosaic House, one of the best hostels in Prague, which has a water and heat recycling system, and produces 0% emissions.

 “Walking with a friend in the dark is better than walking alone in the light. “

 If you have no friend to walk around the property with at night you can be sure that at least you won’t get lost or use a lot of valuable torch power because the entire facility is fitted with LED light bulbs to guide you along the walkways.